From Bulgarian writer-director duo Kristina Grozeva and Petar Valchanov comes Slava (Glory), a ferocious satire about state corruption.

 Time and dignity are at the essence of Glory as a metaphor.
 It refers to Tzanko’s Russian made watch of the Slava (Glory) brand, he is trying to get back.
 Time is ticking, time is consumed.
 It is about the temporal.
 But also relates to Julia’s biological clock running.
 In this race against time, to each his priority.
 Julia’s prime concern is to cover for corrupt officials, over her personal life and the dignity of the workers.
 She preserves the glory of her state department.
 Tzanko, wants to recover a different type of dignity, the glory that was taken from him.

-Glory is a sour and ironic allegory with solid acting performances and sharp dialogues.
+Glory is a sour and ironic allegory with solid acting performances and sharp dialogue.
 A great film.

 *** Starts Friday in Montreal for very special engagement at Cinema Beaubien (With French Subs).